XLab101-FL/Datasets/README.md

   * **Overview:** We preprocess the Reddit data released by [pushshift.io](https://files.pushshift.io/reddit/) corresponding to December 2017.
   * **Details:** 1,660,820 users with a total of 56,587,343 comments.
   * **Task:** Next-word Prediction.

+7. CIFAR 10 / CIFAR 100

+- CIFAR10 and CIFAR100 are image classification datasets with 60,000 32 × 32px color images distributed evenly over 10 and 100 classes respectively (50,000/10,000 train/test split).
+They are benchmark computer vision datasets, and although they lack a natural noni.i.d. partitioning, we artificially create one by giving each client images from only a single class.  (from FetchSGD)